Address:

 Development of tensor numerical methods (since 2006)

-Reduced higher order singular value decomposition (RHOSVD) as part of the canonical-to-Tucker (C2T) tensor transform (2006-2007)
+Reduced higher order singular value decomposition (RHOSVD) as part of the

 Calculation of multi-dimensional (convolution) integrals in 1D complexity (2006-2010)